Find a Meeting Near You Phone icon 800-643-9618

 9. Choosing Where You Use Alcohol

-Staying at home to drink may be a harm reduction method if when you go to bars or parties, you use more alcohol and experience more severe consequences, such as engaging in drunk driving or having encounters with law enforcement.
-Drinking at home eliminates these risks even though it may still result in the same level of alcohol use.
-Drinking at home can also keep others safe from your alcohol addiction, especially if you have difficulty interacting normally with others when intoxicated, such as experiencing a shorter temper.10
+Staying at home to drink may be a harm reduction method.
+For example, when you go to bars or parties, you use more alcohol or experience more severe consequences, including engaging in drunk driving or having encounters with law enforcement.
+Drinking at home may help to reduce these risks.

 However, you should also pay attention to whether drinking at home encourages you to drink alone or to hide your alcohol use from others.
-Many people find accountability to another person to be an important part of harm reduction as secrecy can allow for alcohol misuse to feel like it is going unnoticed and not harming anyone but yourself.
-If you find yourself in this position, consider inviting a friend over for drinks and an activity or joining a support group like Alcoholics Anonymous (AA) where you can discuss your alcohol use frankly without judgement.
+Many people find accountability to another person to be an important part of harm reduction.
+This is because secrecy can allow for alcohol misuse to feel like it is going unnoticed and not harming anyone but yourself.

 10. Seeking Treatment When You Need It